kwoncy2020/kwoncy2020/README.md

 Now I try to make my own app using recently developped AI models.
 My app should include various ai model such as small llm, object detection and Image Enhancement.

-You can see my journey through waves of errors on the above folder named error_history.
+You can see my journey through waves of errors on the folder named error_history and recent practices in https://github.com/kwoncy2020/kwoncy2020 repo.
 In there, I solved monumental problem about building library.

 Error history
 https://github.com/kwoncy2020/kwoncy2020/tree/main/error_history